pmchawak/Meme_Generator/README.md

 # Meme Generator

-A command-line and web application that generates random star wars and/or custom memes.
+A command-line and web application that generates random Dragon ball z and/or custom memes.

 ## Getting Started